 The Erickson Discovery Grants are directed to student-initiated projects in the arts, engineering, humanities, sciences, and social sciences that provide experience in all facets of the research, scholarship, or creative processes.
 This includes conceptualization of a question or focus, proposal writing, identification and implementation of methods, and communication of results (reporting, exhibition, or performance).
-Projects should be primarily the student's own work; although the project may be related to the supervising faculty member's research or scholarly interests, it should not simply provide assistance to faculty work.
+Projects should be primarily the student's own work; although the project may be related to the supervising faculty member's research or scholarly interests, the purpose of the project should not be to assist faculty work.

-- Current Penn State student returning to studies after the grant for at least one semester
+- Must returning to studies after the grant for at least one semester

 - Letter of recommendation (one page) from the faculty supervisor

 Applications must be submitted directly using the online application system.